chaoss/metrics/2_Growth-Maturity-Decline.md

 - *Potential positive or negative outcomes:*
     - (not discussed at OSSNA)

-### Transparency
+### Community Growth
 - Number of new developers: Number of new contributors (using appropriate userid) over a period (e.g. monthly, quarterly, etc.)
 - *Why:*
-    - (why these metrics were chosen is not yet documented)
+    - Growth can be measured in new developers.
 - *Signals:*
-    - more people on the project might signal more transparency
+    - More people on the project might signal more transparency.
-    - More transparency might be positive
+    - More transparency might be positive.
 - *Informs activity:*
     - (not discussed at OSSNA)
 - *Potential positive or negative outcomes:*
     - (not discussed at OSSNA)

-### Downstream usage
+### Usage
-- Trajectory of usage (e.g. OpenSSL high usage was not indicative)
+- Trajectory of usage (e.g. OpenSSL high usage was not indicative) - time over time activity.
+- Project dependency - ecosystem position: where is the project on the continuum between mostly used downstream or mostly dependent on upstream? - that determines how the other metrics are interpreted.
 - *Why:*
-    - (why these metrics were chosen is not yet documented)
+    - We have to understand contextual factors to understand the other metrics and signals.
+    - Let's us compare a project over time.
 - *Signals:*
+    - Transparency
-    - More downstream usage might be good
+    - More usage (upstream and downstream) might be good
+    - Upstream contribution may be good
+    - Downstream usage may be good
+    - Transparency may be positive - possibly signaled by
+        - Where communication occurs
+        - # of people
 - *Informs activity:*
     - (not discussed at OSSNA)
 - *Potential positive or negative outcomes:*